-4) Connect the incoming power to the disconnect (Figure 14).
+4. Connect the incoming power to the disconnect (Figure 13).
 Turn site power off before making the wire connections shown.
 Route the loose cable from the electrical disconnect to the service junction box.
-Use a waterproof strain relief (customer supplied) to make connections.
-Make sure the supply is connected to a customer supplied local earth ground rod and disconnect is switched off before restoring site power.
+Use a waterproof strain relief (customer supplied) to secure cable.
+Ensure the supply is connected to a customer supplied local earth ground rod and disconnect is switched off before restoring site power.

-Figure 14 Connect to Service Power
+Figure 13 Connect to service power